athias/Bash_Snippets/README.md

 # Bash Snippets
 A collection of Bash snippets for use, evaluation, and updates.
+Many of these are authored by me, but some are simply good scripts that I've found useful over time.
+If you are curious about the authors, please take a look inside the script.
 ## Purpose
 There are three main purposes behind these code snippets, and
 * To document scripts performing very specific functions